Enterprise MFA Self-Service.

 |---|---|

-| Native integration with your existing IAM platform — IBM Verify, Okta, Entra ID, AD, Ping, and more | 75% fewer MFA-related helpdesk tickets, measurable from month one |
+| Integration with existing IAM and directory systems, scoped to your environment | 75% fewer MFA-related helpdesk tickets, measurable from month one |

 | Full MFA device lifecycle in self-service: enrollment, replacement, backup factors, removal | $17 per avoided call × your monthly MFA ticket volume = your ROI number |

-| Every self-service MFA action identity-verified and policy-enforced before execution | Zero infrastructure changes — no new MFA stack, no migration, no implementation risk |
+| Every self-service MFA action identity-verified and policy-enforced before execution | Zero infrastructure changes.
+No new MFA stack, migration, or implementation risk |

-| Autonomous recovery for complex lockout scenarios, escalates to human only when necessary | 100% MFA coverage maintained continuously — no gaps during device replacements or hiring cohorts |
+| Autonomous recovery for complex lockout scenarios, escalates to human only when necessary | 100% MFA coverage maintained continuously, with no gaps during device replacements or hiring cohorts |

-| Per-action audit logs, timestamped, exportable, compliance-ready | IBM.com-published case study and 37,000-employee reference deployment — defensible at any budget review |
+| Per-action audit logs, timestamped, exportable, compliance-ready | IBM.com-published case study and 37,000-employee reference deployment, defensible at any budget review |

 Your MFA mandate is the right strategy.